 IC 31-30-2-1(a)(1) provides that juvenile court jurisdiction over the child terminates on the child's twenty-first birthday, unless the court discharges the child at an earlier time.
-If juvenile court has jurisdiction over a guardianship of an adjudicated CHINS for whom guardianship is the permanency plan (described in IC 31-30-1-1(10)), the guardianship continues until terminated by the juvenile court or when the child reaches nineteen (19) years of age, if the child is at least eighteen (18) years old and is a full-time student IC 31-30-2-1(d).
-The juvenile court's guardianship ends when the child is eighteen (18) years old if the child is not attending school.
+If the juvenile court has jurisdiction over a guardianship of the person of an adjudicated CHINS for whom guardianship is the permanency plan (described in IC 31-30-1-1(10)), the guardianship continues until it is terminated by the juvenile court or when the child reaches nineteen years of age, if the child is a full-time student at age eighteen.
 IC 31-30-2-1(d).
-If the guardianship continues after the child becomes eighteen (18) years old or nineteen (19) years old if a full-time student, juvenile court shall transfer the guardianship to a court having probate jurisdiction in the county.
+The juvenile court's guardianship ends when the child is eighteen years old if the child is not attending school.
 IC 31-30-2-1(d).
-IC 31-30-2-1(g), added effective March 14, 2012, states that the juvenile court may retain jurisdiction over an older youth (defined at IC 31-28-5.8-4 as an eighteen or nineteen-year-old) who is a recipient or beneficiary of kinship guardianship assistance or other financial assistance provided to or for the benefit of the child.
+If the guardianship of the person continues after the child becomes eighteen years old or nineteen years old if a full-time student, the juvenile court shall transfer the guardianship proceeding to a court having probate jurisdiction in the county where the guardian resides.
+IC 31-30-2-1(d).
+IC 31-30-2-1(g) states that the juvenile court may retain jurisdiction over an older youth (defined at IC 31-28-5.8-4 as an eighteen or nineteen-year-old) who is a recipient or beneficiary of kinship guardianship assistance or other financial assistance provided to or for the benefit of the child.

 IC 31-34-21-11 provides that the court shall discharge the child and the parent, guardian, or custodian when it finds that "the objectives of the dispositional decree have been met."
 See In Re Infant Girl W., 845 N.E.2d 229, 245 (Ind.
 Ct.
 App.
-2006) (Court opined that juvenile court was statutorily required to dismiss the case pursuant to IC 31-34-21-11 because the objectives of the child's dispositional goal of adoption had been met) and Lake County FCS v.
-Charlton, 631 N.E.2d 526, 528 (Ind.
-Ct.
-App.
-1994) (because adjudicated CHINS child's special medical needs were being met by father's and stepfather's heath insurance policies and stepfather's income, the trial court erred by failing to grant the petition to end FCS wardship).
+2006) (Court opined that juvenile court was statutorily required to dismiss the CHINS case pursuant to IC 31-34-21-11 because the objectives of the child's dispositional goal of adoption had been met).